compse-consulting/.github/profile/README.md

 **What we do**

-ComPSE Consulting helps organisations get their data and analytical methods right.
+ComPSE Consulting helps organisations get their modeling, data and statistical methods right.
 We provide independent, senior-level expert input in:

-Statistical analysis — rigorous design, review, and validation of statistical approaches Machine learning application frameworks — practical guidance on applying ML methods well, including data imputation strategies
+_Statistical analysis — rigorous design, review, and validation of statistical approaches Machine learning application frameworks — practical guidance on applying ML methods well, including data imputation strategies
-Data validation and quality — methods and evaluation strategies that make datasets trustworthy Database design and evaluation — structuring data so it supports sound analysis from day one
+Data validation and quality — methods and evaluation strategies that make datasets trustworthy Database design and evaluation — structuring data so it supports sound analysis from day one_

 Our focus is expert advisory: we strengthen and validate the methods you already use, giving you confidence in your data-driven decisions.